sphinx-labs/sphinx/packages/plugins/logs.md

 - compile foundry/index.ts into wasm?
 - instead of passing a ton of data from TS to solidity via ffi, we should see if writing to FS in TS then reading from FS in Solidity is faster

+attempted to:
+- transpile ts to a js string via the `ts.transpileModule`, then requireFromString(result.outputText). the issue was that require statements inside the ts config weren't resolved by doing this. e.g. `require(../test/constants)` wasn't resolved